n0rt0nthec4t/Nest_accfactory/README.md

 If you would like to try this in a containerised verson, please check out the [docker hub repository](https://hub.docker.com/r/n0rt0nthec4t/nest_accfactory) for this project

-[^1]: HomeKit Secure Video Support is disabled by default and needs to be explictially enabled by the user
+[^note]: HomeKit Secure Video Support is disabled by default and needs to be explicitly enabled by the user